rleclus/FitnessTrackerApp/README.md

 	git clone git@github.com:rleclus/WorkoutTracker.git
 	git clone git@github.com:rleclus/GoalManager.git

+Once these are done you can run

+	open FitnessTrackerWorkspace.xcworkspace

+Or open the workspace from Finder (or via Xcode itself)

 In Xcode, you will need to update the ***Team*** selection in Signing and Capabilities, to match your team and update the ***Bundle Identifier*** to correctly run the application.